 Total Time: 1 to 2 weeks, or longer

-’s version of sauerkraut, or “kraut-chi,” though it is more like a template for cabbage-based ferments than a formal recipe.
+This recipe is based on Sandor Katz’s version of sauerkraut, or “kraut-chi,” though it is more like a template for cabbage-based ferments than a formal recipe.
 For spices, you can add juniper berries, caraway seeds, and coriander for a more Old World kraut, or add ginger, garlic, and hot peppers for something more like kimchi.
 But do use some spice—they inhibit mold from forming.
-(For a video of Sandor Katz whipping up some fermented goodies, scroll down to "Related Science Friday Links.")

 4 pounds cabbage (or a mixture of mostly cabbage, plus fruits and vegetables, such as apples, onions, daikon radish, carrots)